 “This Is My Story” was originally done by The Jewels, the group High joined in the ‘60s just before they were hired to tour with JB.
 High’s vocals come across as praise and possess a “what a time we had” kind of vibe.
-“I Cried,” a track originally done by Tammi Terrell, was a eyebrow raiser.
-Terrell had no connection to JB, but nevertheless, High pulls it off and makes you want to seek out the original.
+“I Cried,” a track originally done by Tammi Terrell, was a eyebrow raiser, but High pulls it off and makes you want to seek out the original.
 Marva Whitney and Vicki Anderson also get their due from High.

 Martha High would have fit right in on the Academy Award documentary 20 Feet From Stardom.
 Makes you wonder why she never became bigger in the game.
 The same can be said for all of the female vocalists who performed with JB.

 Tribute To My Soul Sisters not only acknowledges former JB vocalists Lyn Collins, Marva, Vicki, and Tammi, but is a fine tribute to Martha High, who is still going strong and sounding great.
 Better late than never.